Mikaela-D/Digital-Rain-Project/_posts/2025-03-08-digital-rain.md

 ```
 ### 3. Raindrops fall continuously and disappear gradually when hitting the 'ground'

 I move the raindrops down by incrementing their y value using drop.y++.
+This means that with each function call, every raindrop's vertical position is increased, creating the falling effect.
-I use an if statement to check if the raindrop has gone past the bottom of the screen.
+I use an if statement to check if the raindrop has gone beyond the bottom of the screen.
+The condition raindrop.getY() - raindrop.getLength() >= screenHeight makes sure that the entire length of the raindrop is off-screen before resetting its position.
 If the if statement is true, I reset the raindrop to the top and assign a new random x position to make it fall from a new location.
+The x-coordinate is randomised using randomInt(0, screenWidth - 1), making sure that each raindrop starts from a different horizontal position.
 I randomise the length of the raindrop, generate new random characters, and assign random colours to each character in the raindrop using the for loop.
+The length is determined using randomInt(minLength, maxLength), which adds variation in raindrop lengths.
+The characters are assigned using randomChars(raindrop.getLength()), making each raindrop have a unique set of characters.
+Also, a new vector of colours is created, and each character in the raindrop is assigned a random colour using randomColor().

 ```cpp
 void moveRaindrops(std::vector<Raindrop>& raindrops, int screenWidth, int screenHeight, int minLength, int maxLength) {